9 Incredibly Useful Vegetable Garden Fence Ideas

 4. Use Interlocking Wooden Slats To Make A Decorative Fence

-However, to install, simply hammer the slats into the ground using a mallet or screw them into existing fence posts.
+However, to install, hammer the slats into the ground using a mallet or screw them into existing fence posts.

 If you’re looking for extra protection for your garden, consider adding a wire mesh underneath the slats.
-This will keep out small animals and pests while still allowing air and light to reach your plants.
+This will keep out small animals and pests while allowing air and light to reach your plants.

 5. Create An Inexpensive Privacy Screen With Bamboo Canes And Bamboo Stakes